-Rogue River Lodge Trips, Camping Trips or Mix of the Two?
+Rogue River Lodge Trips, Camping Trips, or a Combination of the Two?

 Camping on the Rogue River is an experience everyone should try at least once.
 With good weather, camping allows a true outdoor river experience.
-Morrison’s Rogue Wilderness guides set up camp and do everything, so that you have time to explore and relax.
-All of our rafting camping trips include camping gear: sleeping bag with liner, air mattress and tent.
-For an extra $200 per couple, a deluxe set up is available that includes a stand up tent and cots as well as sleeping bag and pillow.
+Morrison’s Rogue Wilderness guides set up camp and take care of everything for you so that you have time to explore and relax.
+All of our rafting camping trips include camping gear which includes a sleeping bag with liner, air mattress, and tent.
+For an extra $200 per couple, a deluxe set up is available that includes a stand-up tent, cot, sleeping bag, and pillow.

 After rafting between eight and ten miles a day your guide will bring you ashore where our supply boat has already arrived and set up camp.
 Most of the campsites on the Rogue River have numerous tent sites and you can choose where you want to set up camp.
 If you need help with a tent or placement of your tent, your guide will be happy to help.
 Many campers prefer to sleep out under the stars.
 However, you are more than welcome to use your tent.

 Often in the afternoons when you arrive and get settled in camp, you will have some time to explore, sleep, read, fish or play a few games.
 Your guides are often getting settled too.
 They will start preparing appetizers and dinner.
 If we are camping on the right side of the river you will have access to the historic Rogue River Trail.
 Ask your guide for highlights on the trail and which direction you should go.
 It is also wise to check in with your guide and let them know you’re leaving camp and when you’ll be back.